-When considering candidates for the list, I ask what’s new and what’s interesting.
+When considering candidates for the list, I asked what’s new and what’s interesting.
 What adds value?
 What makes it a solid radio in its class and why someone would be pleased to own it?

 So here’s my top 10 list.
 These radios are just presented alphabetically, as their relative value varies depending on the user’s needs and budget.
 I’ve only included models currently available for purchase new.
 The listed prices are for reference only.
 They are the price on Amazon on February 22, 2025.
 Radios often go on sale.
 Used deals can be found as well.